mozilla/fxa/features/FxA-45-device-registration-api/README.md

   and see all my signed-in devices when I navigate to the devices view.

-* As an existing user,
-  I want to sign in on a device
-  and see the newly signed-in device automatically appear in all open instances of the devices view.

-* As a signed-in user,
-  I want to sign out on a device and see the newly signed-out device automatically disappear in all open instances of the devices view.

 * As a signed-in user,
   I want to disconnect a device from the devices view and be signed out of that device.